priya-mandyal/OceanSpy/README.md

 ## Overview

-The Ocean Pollution Detector is a web application designed to detect and analyze pollution in the ocean using real-time image uploads and live camera detection.
+The OceanSpy is a web application designed to detect and analyze pollution in the ocean using real-time image uploads and live camera detection.
 The application leverages AWS services to handle image uploads and analysis, providing users with insights into ocean pollution.

 ## Features